-Furthermore, at least 80% of the SOCIMI's revenues must derive from the lease of qualifying assets or from dividends distributed by qualifying subsidiaries (Sub-SOCIMI, foreign REITs and real estate collective investment schemes).
-Therefore, SOCIMIs are able to develop ancillary activities that represent less than 20% of the SOCIMI's total revenues during the tax period.
+Furthermore, at least 80% of the SOCIMI's revenues must derive from the lease of qualifying assets, or from dividends distributed by qualifying subsidiaries (Sub-SOCIMI, foreign REITs and real estate collective investment schemes).
+Therefore, SOCIMIs are able to develop ancillary activities which represent less than 20% of the total SOCIMI's revenues during the tax period.

-Lease agreements between related entities would not be deemed a qualifying activity, and therefore, the rent deriving from such agreements cannot exceed 20% of the SOCIMI's total revenue.
+Lease agreements between related entities would not be deemed a qualifying activity, and therefore, the rent deriving from such agreements cannot exceed 20% of SOCIMI's total revenue.

-Capital gains derived from the sale of qualifying assets are in principle excluded from the 80/20 revenue test.
-However, if such qualifying asset is sold prior to the minimum three-year holding period, the capital gain would (i) compute as non-qualifying revenue and (ii) be taxed at the standard corporate income tax rate, currently set at 25%.
+Capital gains derived from the sale of qualifying assets are, in principle, excluded from the 80/20 revenue test.
+However, if such a qualifying asset is sold prior to the minimum three-year holding period, then (i) the capital gain would compute as non-qualifying revenue; and (ii) it would be taxed at the standard corporate income tax rate, currently set at 25%.
 Furthermore, the entire rental income derived from this asset would also be subject to the standard corporate income tax rate (25%).